Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #2.
 Do Rope Drop the Right Way

-If you don’t want to go the breakfast route, another great way to get in the park early is to show up for “Rope Drop” (the park opening ceremony).
+If you don’t want to go the breakfast route, another great way to get in the park early is to show up for “Rope Drop” (or park opening).
 The line begins to form as early as an hour before the park opens, so be sure to hurry to the entrance when you come in the morning.

 #3.
 Take the Secret Entrance

-Most every guests enters Epcot through the main turnstiles at the front of the park coming into Future World.
+Most every guest enters Epcot through the main turnstiles at the front of the park coming into Future World.
 Did you know you can enter Epcot through the World Showcase, as well?
+It’s called International Gateway.

 This entrance is reserved for guests staying at the Boardwalk, the Swan and the Dolphin, the Yacht Club and the Beach Club.
-But you can also come through this way if you take a bus to one of these resorts or if you eat at one of these resorts then walk to Epcot.
+But if you’re not staying at these resorts, you can still use the International Gateway by doing the following:

-It’s not necessarily any more convenient but it is faster to get through as fewer people enter this way.
+It’s not necessarily any more convenient but it is quicker to get into the park since fewer people enter this way.
 If you’re looking into staying on property near Epcot, get more in-depth information on Epcot resorts & hotels here.

-One of the best ways for Park-Hoppers to get to Epcot is by taking the monorail from Magic Kingdom.
-This is a great way to experience two parks in one day, especially since Magic Kingdom stays open later than Epcot on most nights.
+One of the best ways for Park-Hoppers to get to Epcot is by taking the monorail from Magic Kingdom or the Skyliner from Hollywood Studios.
+This is a great way to experience two parks in one day, and get a fun ride in the process from one park to the other.

-Watch Illuminations in Epcot, then travel back to Magic Kingdom via monorail to enjoy additional nighttime activities and shows and to retrieve your car at the end of the night.
+Watch Epcot Forever fireworks, then travel back to Magic Kingdom via monorail or Hollywood Studios via Skyliner to retrieve your car at the end of the night or see those epic nighttime shows.

-Keep in mind that all the rides, aside from Frozen, are located in Future World at the front of the park.
-We recommend that you book rides in the morning, walk the World Showcase at the back of the park, then book more in the late afternoon or evening.
+Keep in mind that all the rides, aside from Frozen and Ratatouille, are located in Future World at the front of the park.
+We recommend that you book rides in the morning, walk the World Showcase at the back of the park for lunch, then book more rides in the late afternoon or evening.

 #6.
 Be Prepared to Walk